sverx/devkitSMS/assets2banks/README.md

 blob2.bin
 :segment 128 skip 256

+blob3.bin
+:segment skip 32
 ```
-will import only the first 1024 bytes from _blob1.bin_ and 128 bytes from _blob2.bin_ after skipping the first 256 bytes.
+will import only the first 1024 bytes from _blob1.bin_, then 128 bytes from _blob2.bin_ after skipping the first 256 bytes, and the whole _blob3.bin_ file dropping the first 32 bytes.

 ### short but complete example of all the features

 Here's an example of a short (but feature complete) configuration file:
 ```
 # assets2banks.cfg example file
 # this is a line comment